balaji1029/cs108-res/README.md

 This repo also has an extension pack (the __.vsix__ file in the repo directory) for VS Code, install these extensions for Intellisense and Code Snippets.

 To install these extensions, make sure your VS Code version is above __1.86.0__ and go to Extensions Tab (__Ctrl+Shift+X__), click on the three dots icon (Views and More Actions...) and select Install from VSIX and select the __.vsix__ file from the directory

+Or import the CS108-Midsem profile for VS Code in the repo (File -> Preferences -> Profiles -> Import Profile).